-SLAS is pleased to announce the return of…
+SLAS is pleased to announce the introduction of…

-The SLAS New Product Award (NPA) Designation will be conferred upon as many as three winning product entries in this annual LabAutomation2011 competition.
+The SLAS New Product Award (NPA) Designation will be conferred upon as many as three winning product entries in this first-ever competition.
 Recipients of the award will receive the following:

 - Official SLAS NPA Designation Plaque